docQodly/docs/docs/studio/httpHandlers.md

 - Redirect users to a default page.

-## Request handler code
+## Request Handler Code

-### Function configuration
+### Function Configuration

 The HTTP Request handler code must be implemented in a function of a [**Shared**](../language/basics/lang-classes.md#shared-singleton) [**singleton class**](../language/basics/lang-classes.md#singleton-classes).

-If the singleton is missing or not shared, an error "Cannot find singleton" is returned by the server.
-If the class or the function defined as handler is not found, an error "Cannot find singleton function" is returned by the server.
+If the singleton is missing or not shared, an error `Cannot find singleton` is returned by the server.
+If the class or the function defined as handler is not found, an error `Cannot find singleton function` is returned by the server.

 Request handler functions are not necessarily shared, unless some request handler properties are updated by the functions.
 In this case, you need to declare its functions with the [`shared` keyword](../language/basics/lang-classes.md#shared-functions).